velakuruday/Neural-style-transfer/README.md

 The style loss refers to the difference between the outputs of the first few convolutional layers of the network.
 In other words, the initial few layers of the network contains information on the different patterns of the style image (also called the low level features).
-This kind of loss can be assesed by taking the gram matrix of the convolutional layer.
+This kind of loss can be assessed by taking the gram matrix of the convolutional layer.

 ![alt text](Images/gm.png "Gram Matrix")